CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 It turns out that the magic was actually one single linear regular on the verge of melting.
 So I stopped that.

-img(jumpers.jpg)[The two sections, and a middle controll section, mounted on a backboard.]
+img(jumpers.jpg)[The two sections, and a middle control section, mounted on a backboard.]

 The middle section has some buttons for setting the date after a power outage, and some ICSP pins for programming.
 I just use an arduino as the programmer, and `avrdude` to flash.